Hardy's Theorem for the $(k,\frac{2}{n})-$Fourier Transform: versions of Hardy's Theorem

 \subsection{Miyachi's theorem}

-In contrast, Miyachi's theorem interprets the uncertainty principle in a more flexible but stricter way.
-Instead of requiring precise Gaussian decay, Miyachi uses a logarithmic integrability condition on the Fourier side.
+In contrast, Miyachi's theorem provides a more flexible yet stricter interpretation of the uncertainty principle: instead of imposing exact Gaussian decay, it requires a logarithmic integrability condition on the Fourier side.

-Let's first present a Phragm\'en-Lindel\"of type lemma. \begin{lem} Let $k\geq \frac{n-1}{2n}$ and $h$ be an entire function on $\mathbb{C}$ such that:
+Let's first present a Phragm\'en-Lindel\"of type lemma. \begin{lem}\cite{Mi} Let $k\geq \frac{n-1}{2n}$ and $h$ be an entire function on $\mathbb{C}$ such that:

 for some positive constants $C$ and $a$, and where $log^+ r= \left\{ \right..$\\ Then $h$ is a constant function. \end{lem} \begin{lem} Let $p,q\in[1,+\infty]$ and $a>0$.
 Suppose that $f$ is a measurable function on $\mathbb{R}$ satisfying